Smart Grid for Sustainable Communities

 Designing the Smart Grid for Sustainable Communities: Version 4.0

-This two-term course series examines a set of emerging concepts, technologies, applications and business models, and the complex trade-off decisions related to transforming the nation’s century-old, centralized power grid into a climate and renewable energy-friendly “Smart Grid.”
+This two-term course series is offered once every two years.
+It examines a set of emerging concepts, technologies, applications and business models, and the complex trade-off decisions related to transforming the nation’s century-old, centralized power grid into a climate and renewable energy-friendly “Smart Grid.”

 The course series stresses a cross-disciplinary approach, deepening individual areas of expertise in the context of teamwork.
 The first term establishes a basic Smart Grid literacy, while the second term applies this knowledge base to specific case studies.
 Both terms include lectures, active learning strategies, individual and group projects, class presentations from guest speakers and seminar participants, and field trips.
 The series closes with a small public forum during which student teams will present their recommendations to a select group of community leaders.

 The next Smart Grid for Sustainable Communities course series will be offered in Winter and Spring of 2015.
 If you are interested in receiving information about the 2015 courses, please email Nicole Savara-Brown at email@example.com.

 The course information and syllabi from 2013 are posted below for reference:

 - Graduate students in engineering, information technology, public administration/policy, urban planning, business, economics, law, and related fields